Co-operative Commonwealth Federation

 The Co-operative Commonwealth Federation (CCF; Fédération du Commonwealth Coopératif, FCC) was a federal democratic socialist and social-democratic political party in Canada.
-The CCF was founded in 1932 in Calgary, Alberta, by a number of socialist, agrarian, co-operative, and labour groups, and the League for Social Reconstruction.
+The CCF was founded in 1932 in Calgary, Alberta, by the merger of several socialist, agrarian, co-operative, and labour groups, and the League for Social Reconstruction.
 In 1944, the CCF formed one of the first social-democratic governments in North America when it was elected to form the provincial government in Saskatchewan.

 The full, but little used, name of the party was Co-operative Commonwealth Federation (Farmer-Labour-Socialist).

 In 1961, the CCF was succeeded by the New Democratic Party (NDP).